teamaccessonline/library/.github/ISSUE_TEMPLATE/blueprint-modification-request.md

 ---

 Projects are solutions that are currently being created.
 Projects take priority over enhancements to solutions that currently exist.
+This templates excludes requests for a services via a container.

 **Is this request part of current project?**
 If yes, provide the project name